Speak to an expert

 How do they work?

 Air source heat pumps do not generate electricity, they just use it more efficiently.
-They work by absorbing energy from the air outside and converting it to heat your home and hot water, even in temperatures below freezing.
+They work by absorbing energy from the air outside and converting it to heat your home even in temperatures below freezing.

-You may already know that energy is never created or lost, but simply moved.
-When heating your home using something like a wood burner, fireplace, or a gas/oil boiler, you’re relying on the energy stored in those materials for the heat.
+Energy is never created or lost, it’s simply moved.
+When you heat your home using something like a wood burner, fireplace, or gas/oil boiler, you’re relying on the energy stored in those materials for the heat.
+Your heat pump has a finite source of energy – it works like this:

 Logic Air Heat Pump Installed Outside Property